Ganapaved/Dyslexia-Buddy/README.md

 ## **Overview**

 **Dyslexi-AI** is a gamified platform designed to assist in the early detection and therapy for dyslexia.
 The platform leverages educational games to track a user's progress, adjust difficulty levels dynamically using Q-learning, and provide personalized feedback.
-It includes various interactive games aimed at improving the skills of dyslexic students, such as the **Phonics Game**, **Rhyme Race**, **Sequence Sorter**, and others, while focusing on learning and cognitive development.
+It includes various interactive games aimed at improving the skills of dyslexic students, such as the **Phonics Game**, **Rhyme Race**,  and others, while focusing on learning and cognitive development.

 The platform also includes a comprehensive system for tracking user performance, awarding badges, providing a leaderboard, and offering personal dashboards with graphs that show overall improvement across games.